AI in SME operations: what to automate (and why to start small)

 The aggregate numbers, and why here they must be read with more caution

-On the positive side the evidence is there: the 2026 analyses place the return of AI deployments in supply chain around +19% over traditional automation, with adopters reporting improvements in the order of +34% in production and supply-chain efficiency, and a very large share of manufacturing executives declaring their intent to invest in agentic AI this year.
+On the positive side the evidence is there: 2026 industry analyses indicate that AI deployments in supply chain deliver meaningfully more than traditional automation, with adopters reporting marked improvements in production and supply-chain efficiency, and a very large share of manufacturing executives declaring their intent to invest in agentic AI this year.
 Intent, as in sales and marketing, runs well ahead of real deployment.

 And this is where honesty is needed, because in operations that gap is wider than elsewhere.
 When you move from assistants to agents — systems that act on their own — the failure data worsen sharply: an analysis of hundreds of deployments found that about three projects in four did not reach their objective, and multiple sources indicate that the vast majority of AI agents never reach production.
 Of a thousand initiatives launched as pilots, only a single-digit-percentage minority reach production, and fewer still hit the expected return target.